c0d3G33k/nouselabs/README.md

 # nouselabs

-This repository contains random labs I used over the years to learn, understand and teach web security.
-I will try to add more resources as and when possible.
+This repository contains random labs that you can use to learn and practice web security.